oconnor-ryan/ryvm/README.md

 ## Building the Project
 This project was written using standard C99.
-No compiler extensions or platform-specific APIs are used in this project, which should make this project cross-platform.
+No compiler extensions or platform-specific APIs are used in this project, so this should work on MacOS, Linux, and Windows.

-You can build and run the project using either the ./build_vm.sh Bash script or using Make.
+You can build and run the project using Make.
+While its mostly used in Unix-based OSs, there are versions available for Windows, or you can use the Windows Subsystem for Linux to install and use Make.

-Both build options will only work on Unix-based OS's (like Linux or MacOS), though you can alter the build_vm.sh to run on Windows CMD if needed.
+By default, running `make` will build the entire project using the Clang compiler.
+The executable will be stored at ./generated_bins/ryvm.

+Use `make build_gcc` to build the entire project using the GCC compiler.

+Use `make clean` to clean up all generated executables and object files.

-For Make, just run `make` to build and link the project, or run `make sample` to run the executable along with one of the sample RYVM assembly programs as a argument.
+Use `make sample` to run the generated executable along with one of the sample RYVM assembly programs as a argument.
 You can edit the SAMPLE_ARGS variable in the Makefile to modify the 2 arguments that the executable takes.

-The executable will be stored at ./generated_bins/ryvm.

 ### About the Executable